pangenome/spodgi/README.md

 # Help wanted

 This is a hobby for me, but could be very useful for others so please join and hack on this ;)

+I am escpecially in need of current best practices for packaging and testing.

 # Methods in ODGI